papyDoctor/S-Curve-Motion-Calculation/README.md

 # S-Curve-Motion-Calculation
+Can be tested here https://mybinder.org/v2/gh/papyDoctor/S-Curve-Motion-Calculation/master

+(ALWAYS begin execution from the FIRST cell.
+Do twice the entire sheet to have graphics in good format)

 Discussions about this calculation on https://groups.google.com/g/openpnp/c/YBS0a3vZEAw

 *UPDATE:* Special thanks to _Mark from OpenPnP group for having tested the first version of this calculation and shown that it was not optimal.